edmtsky/fix_mix_lock/README.md

 This is a command line tool(mix-task) to address the problem of fetching a newer version of a transitive dependency that causes compatibility issues.

-When you neex to manage your Elixir project with specific old versions of dependencies while also ensuring compatibility with a specific point in time - for a specific historical versions.
+When you need to manage your Elixir project with specific old versions of dependencies while also ensuring compatibility with a specific point in time - for a specific historical versions.